 If a screening test result is abnormal, you may need to have more tests done to find out if you have cancer.
 These are called diagnostic tests.

 - The number of new cases of oral cavity and oropharyngeal cancer and the number of deaths from oral cavity and oropharyngeal cancer varies by race and gender.

+**Current:**

+If a screening test result is abnormal, you may need to have more tests done to find out if you have cancer.
+These are called diagnostic tests.

+- The number of new cases of oral cavity, pharyngeal, and laryngeal cancer and the number of deaths from these cancers varies by race and sex.